Berg, Legerski, Minnotte, Pedersen, Staples, Stofferahn (Chair), and White

 SOC 326.
 Sociological Statistics.
 3 Credits.

-This course introduces the student to calculation and application of basic statistical techniques employed by sociologists.
+This course introduces students to calculation and application of basic statistical techniques employed by sociologists.
+Students perform statistical analyses of real data sets using SPSS software.
 Prerequisite: MATH 93 or any higher mathematics course.
 F,S.

 SOC 331.
 Community Sociology.
 3 Credits.